massalabs/massa-docs/index.rst

 - :ref:`Massa's decentralized web <decentralized-web>` will show you how Massa blockchain can be used to host decentralized websites.
 - :ref:`Types <sc-types>` is a collection of useful types for smart-contracts.
+- :ref:`Local network generation <local-network-generation>` will get you through all the steps required to launch a local Massa network.
+- :ref:`External resources <web3-external-resources>` is a collection of
+  useful resources developed by external contributors.

 Technical resources
 --------------------